bartvanbenthem/k8s-credsync/README.md

 * github.com/k8spin/loki-multi-tenant-proxy is used as Loki auth proxy.
 * github.com/boz/kail is used for log streaming.
 * go-client sdk is used to interract with the kubernetes API.
-* A custom rest client with basic auth is used to interract with the Grafana API.
+* A custom tls client with basic auth is used to interract with the Grafana API.
 * Environment variables are set for dynamic configuration parameters.

 ### technical requirements